Communication, Research & Development Leader

 Well over a decade later, the photographs from the US-operated Iraqi prison Abu Ghraib have become synonymous with the war on terror for highlighting an unseemly combat culture.
 This article from the journal Visual Studies focuses on the ongoing functions of these viral photos as objects of cultural memory and also highlights their use as war trophies.

-Qualitative and quantitative in development and deployment, this report illustrates the success of this new program.
+Drawing upon mixed method research design, this report illustrates the success of this new program.
 A first of its kind in Ontario, the Ontario Adult Apprenticeship Program (OAAP), offered participants hands-on support with a shared apprenticeship model, drawing upon a consortium of employers from which apprentices could gain a rich skill set (co-authored).

 I’m a passionate researcher and communicator, fascinated by the intersection of storytelling and human behaviour, so much so that I got a PhD in Communication & Culture!
 I’m a data nerd who works tirelessly to connect strategy to insights.
 Always asking “what problem are we trying to solve?” and “what other contexts are we not considering?,” I engage with visuals and words to understand and create deeper levels of connection and meaning.
 I love helping businesses and organizations land on narratives, to find their voice and tell their stories.
 Inspiring and leading individuals and teams drives me every day.